ImperialCollegeLondon/pyrealm/docs/source/development/profiling_and_benchmarking.md

   issues with running the tests on local machines and GitHub Action runners.

 The data below shows how the peak memory usage changes with problem set scaling factors.
-The peak memory size is estimate using, `/usr/bin/time -l` and changing the scaling factors.
+The peak memory size is estimated using, `/usr/bin/time -l` and changing the scaling factors (note that `-v` is required instead on Linux systems).
 For example:

 ```sh
 /usr/bin/time -l pytest tests/profiling/test_profiling_pmodel.py \